stacks-network/docs/_develop/dapp_principles.md

 Blockstack DApps anticipate that each user can own one or more IDs.
 In turn, these IDs are owned by a private key under the user's control.
 The IDs are acquired through the Blockstack naming system.
-First time users that log into the Blockstack application get a free `blockstack.id` in the Blockstack namespace.
+First time users that log into the Blockstack application get a free `id.blockstack` in the Blockstack namespace.

 Blockstack IDs are replicated to all peers via a blockchain, this means Blockstack cannot hide IDs.
 Blockstack IDs each have a public key assigned to